wneessen/arrgo/README.md

 # arrgo
-Arrgo is the 2nd evolution of the Sea of Thieves themes Discord bot
+Arrgo is the 2nd evolution of the Sea of Thieves themes Discord bot written in Go